10-Day Costa Rica Itinerary: Best Things to Do in Costa Rica

 Selvatura Adventure Park: Canopy Tour and Treetop Walkway

 Start your 5th day in Costa Rica with breakfast at Orchid Coffee where you can choose from a list of options and can get the food to-go if you are short on time.
 Then drive to Selvatura Adventure Park for zip lining (canopy tour) and a beautiful rainforest walk on hanging bridges.
 I recommend booking your tour ahead of time as it is possible for the tours to sell out.
-You can reserve the Gold Pack to do both the canopy tour and treetop walkway suspension bridges.
-There are lockers that you can buy a lock and key for to store your bags while you are on the Canopy Tour.
+You can reserve the Selvatura Park Combo Tour to do the canopy tour, treetop walkway suspension bridges, and hummingbird and butterfly garden.
+If you prefer a cheaper alternative, you can reserve a zipline tour at 100% Adventure Park, which has the longest zip line in Costa Rica at 5,220 ft.

 After the Canopy Tour you will walk over to the Treetop Walkway which is a beautiful 1.9-mile trail through the cloud forest.
 The trail has 8 bridges that range from 170 ft to 560 ft in length.
 Experiencing the cloud forest from the suspension bridges allows you to enjoy it from unique perspectives.